tytydraco/yessleep/out/The_Shadows_Over_Lily.md

 The sun had set.
 The halls of our two story home sat quiet and still.
 Shadows slowly crawled throughout the house as the full moon rose into view.

-I sat in the bedroom, my husband's .357 revolver lying on my lap, my hands overlapping over it, holding it close as I scanned the window tirelessly.
+I sat on my bed facing the window, my husband's .357 revolver lying on my lap, my hands overlapping over it, holding it close as I scanned the window tirelessly.

 I really didn't believe I would see anything that night.
 I had to force myself to think that maybe what I saw was born of the liquor, and was not real.